-Two of Australia’s most promising boccia athletes Daniel Michel and Jason Mayweather will aim to boost themselves into the world’s top 20 when they compete at the Boccia World Open in Poznan, Poland tomorrow.
+Two of Australia’s most promising boccia athletes Daniel Michel and Jason Mayweather will aim to boost themselves into the world’s top 20 when they compete at the 2015 BISFed Boccia World Open in Poznań, Poland tomorrow.

-With Rio 2016 drawing nearer, the Open will be one of the last sanctioned competition opportunities for both athletes to lift their rankings and secure a position at next year’s Games.
+With the Rio 2016 Paralympic Games drawing nearer, the World Open will be one of the last sanctioned competition opportunities for both athletes to lift their rankings and secure a position at next year’s Paralympic Games.

-“Poland will be crucial for Dan and Jason, and both know the pressure they’re under to do well,” says Australian Boccia Head Coach Peter King.
+“Poland will be crucial for Dan and Jason, and both know the pressure they’re under to do well,” says Australian head coach Peter King.

-King believes that the Open in Poland will provide 19-year-old BC3 athlete Dan Michel with enough qualification points to get himself to next year’s Boccia World Cup, the final tournament that determines world rankings ahead of Rio 2016.
+King believes that the World Open will provide 19-year-old BC3 athlete Michel with enough qualification points to get himself to next year’s Boccia World Individual Championships, the final tournament that determines world rankings ahead of Rio 2016.

 “Dan is really on the brink of breaking through in international boccia.
-Out of all the players who competed at the Asian and Oceanian Championships in 2013, Dan has progressed the most.”
+Out of all the players who competed at the Asia and Oceania Championships in 2013, Dan has progressed the most.”

 “His skill and partnership with his ramp assistant has improved substantially, and he’s really building up to medalling.
 It’s only a matter of time, and there’s a good chance he could do that in Poland.”